 Build a More Robust Repertoire of Prevention Strategies

-One of the Child Well-being Program’s core goals is to build a more comprehensive array of available services aimed at preventing child maltreatment that meets the unique needs of low-income, vulnerable children and families.
+One of the Child Well-being Program’s core strategies is to build a more comprehensive array of available services aimed at preventing child maltreatment that meets the unique needs of low-income, vulnerable children and families.
 Delivery of these services must be culturally, geographically and locally relevant.
-As such, the Child Well-being Program supports organizations that have deep roots in their communities, are trusted by residents, and partner with multiple sectors (e.g., health, education, criminal justice and housing agencies) to coordinate services for vulnerable children and families at the neighborhood level.
-Each grantee is expected to:
+The Child Well-being Program therefore supports organizations that have deep roots in their communities, are trusted by residents, and partner with multiple sectors (e.g., health, education, criminal justice and housing agencies) to coordinate services for vulnerable children and families at the neighborhood level.
+Each grantee is supported to:

-- Bring additional resources to the neighborhood that are relevant to their local context and empower residents to use them; and
+- Bring additional resources to the neighborhood that are relevant to their local context and empower residents to use them.

 - Increase resident engagement, foster social connectedness among community members, and build a sense of belonging within neighborhoods where residents live.

-To read more about the program’s strategy to support the nation’s most vulnerable children, please click here for a message from our program director, Lola Adedokun.
+To read more about the program’s strategy to support the nation’s most vulnerable children, please click here for a message from program director for child well-being, Lola Adedokun.

 In 2015, the U.S. Department of Health and Human Services Administration for Children and Families interviewed DDCF grantee Magnolia Community Initiative in Los Angeles, Calif., and other organizations whose work has involved parents and communities in partnerships benefiting children in significant ways.
 You can watch that video below.

-- Working Cities Challenge (fiscal sponsor Boston Community Capital, Inc.)
+- Working Cities Challenge (fiscal sponsor BlueHub Capital, Inc.)

 - Vital Village Network